book-cover

 5

-Like being duped by a mirage on a sun drenched desert horizon, I felt deceived, like I was traveling backwards, as I continued going further and further into the past, where memories, that were once lost in the sands of time, were all now tagging along with me for the ride.
+Like being duped by a mirage on a sun drenched desert horizon, I felt deceived, like I was traveling backwards, as I continued going further and further into the past, where memories, that were once lost in the sands of time were all now tagging along with me for the ride.
 Nevertheless, like an artist that changes a blank canvas into a vibrant piece of art with just a few brush-strokes, the vast desert landscape soon gave-way to northern Arizona's red rock canyons and vast pine forests.
-I sensed something new on the horizon, other than a change of scenary, and that I would soon be, in more ways than one, on the road that was less traveled.
+I sensed that something new was on the horizon other than a change of scenary, and that I would soon be, in more ways than one, on the road that was less traveled.

 The various twists and turns throughout the mountain passes created a kaleidoscope effect in my mind's eye.
-The hypnotic like state-of-mind produced an array of childhood memories, that played back in my head like scenes from an old black-and-white flick from the distant past.
-As I decended down the mountain, each scene became more vivid, as if now being viewed in high def.
-From high atop the mountain, down to mere pebbles that lie beneath the surface in the creek beds below, so too was the hierarchy in my family, of biblical proportions.
-And from the very depths below, it would be I, who was fated to cast the first stone.
+The hypnotic like state-of-mind produced an array of childhood memories that played back in my head like scenes from an old black-and-white flick from the distant past.
+As I decended down the mountain every view became more vivid, as if now being viewed in high def.
+From high atop the summit, down to the mere pebbles that lie beneath the surfaces in the creek beds below, so too was the hierarchy in my family of biblical proportions.
+And from the very depths below, it would be I who was fated to cast the first stone. <> <> <> <> <> <> <>

 I eagerly began stuffing the jeans and sweat shirt with any clothes I could grab, until my soon-to-be best friend's chest protruded out like a weightlifter.
 I added a pair of black rubber rain boots for his feet, and then cheerfully introduced myself.
 "Hi Herman!
-I’m Johnny!" . . . . . . . .
+I’m Johnny!" . . . . . . . . .

 10